 • Communicate openly with your boss about what kind of accommodations would be helpful to ensure a healthy work-life balance.

-Working during cancer treatment
+working during cancer treatment

 A: It is important to avoid activities that place too much strain on your body, such as heavy lifting or strenuous exercise.
 It would be best if you also stayed away from areas where temperatures are very cold or hot and limited exposure to direct sunlight.
 It is important to avoid alcohol and certain foods that could interact with chemotherapy drugs.
 Avoid smoking and using any recreational drugs.
 Talk to your doctor if you have questions about specific limits on activity and lifestyle during chemotherapy.

-Q: What kind of accommodations can I request at work?
+Q: What Kind of Accommodations Can I Request at Work?

 A: Different accommodations may be needed depending on the type of cancer treatment you are undergoing.
 These could include: